dlavric/tf-github-provider/README.md

 cd tf-github-provider
 ```

+- Create a Github token:
+1. Go to your account and select `Settings`
+Picture1

+2. Go to `Developer Settings` and click on `Personal access token` and then `Generate new token`
+Picture2

 - Run `terraform init`, to download any external dependency
 ```shell
 terraform init
 ```

 This is the output of initializing the Terraform code:
 ```shell